mrclantonio/api-rest/README.md

 # api-rest
-Example about REST with spring-boot-data-rest, resteasy, liquibase, h2 and hibernate
+Example about project microservice REST, with spring-boot-data-rest, resteasy, liquibase, h2 and hibernate